 Methamphetamine Use Info

 Crystalized methamphetamine is also highly addictive.
 It is commonly developed in clandestine labs and has become a considerable problem in regions around the United States.
-It is a crystalized form of methamphetamine that looks very similar to a crystal or to glass.
+The crystalized form of meth looks very similar to a crystal or to glass.
 It is most commonly smoked in a pipe and absorbed through the soft lining of the lungs.
 Increased cravings for the lungs can lead to further abuse and developing addiction to the drug.
 This can require addiction treatment from a drug rehab center to address.

 Use and Abuse